ezsystems/EzSystemsPrivacyCookieBundle/README.md

 ---------------- | ---------------------------------------------- | -----------
-cookieName       | privacyCookieAccepted                          | Sets your own status cookie name cookieValidity   | 365                                            | Says how many days privacy banner should be hidden when user accepts policy? caption          | Cookies help us create a good experience (...) | Sets your own banner message caption learnMoreText    | Learn More                                     | Sets title and text of privacy link
+cookieName       | privacyCookieAccepted                          | Sets your own status cookie name cookieValidity   | 365                                            | Says how many days privacy banner should be hidden when user accepts policy? cookiePath       | null                                           | Specifies the cookie path (by default cookie will be available only for the current domain) caption          | Cookies help us create a good experience (...) | Sets your own banner message caption learnMoreText    | Learn More                                     | Sets title and text of privacy link